shuwang1/mobile_lbs/README.md

   o	The LBS definition and a historical review

-  o	An overview of LBS market and its development
+  o	An overview of LBS market and its recent development

-  o	LBS Examples: E911, E211 and Telematics
+  o	LBS examples: E911, E211, Telematics, IoT and Autonomous Driving

-  o	LBS in mobile standards
+  o	Mobile LBS standards

 ### II.
 Wireless Positioning Technologies and AGPS

-  o	Overview of  Wireless Positioning Techniques
+  o	Overview of wireless positioning techniques

-  o	GPS Architecture and Positioning
+  o	GPS architecture and positioning

-  o	GPS Error Sources and Budget
+  o	GPS error sources and link budget

   o	GPS and Galileo

-  o	Assisted GPS
+  o	Assisted GPS, RTK and PPP

 ### III.
 Mobile Network Assisted GPS and LCS